top of page

 Take a few minutes to review your robots.txt file and confirm that AI-specific crawlers—like those used by Google, Bing, and other LLM-based search engines—aren’t being accidentally denied.
 Tools like Google Search Console and Screaming Frog can quickly flag any crawl errors or misconfigurations.

-It’s a small fix, but in an increasingly AI—run search landscape, it can have a big impact on whether or not your content gets seen.
+It’s a minor fix, but in an increasingly AI search landscape, it can have a significant impact on whether or not your content gets seen.

 Faster Wins: How Page Speed Impacts Rankings and Retention